GabeScott/standard-works-vault/General Conference/1974 October - Where Much Is Given, Much Is Required.md

 This accounts for both the vigor of the work and the great appeal that it has for young people.
 It takes a powerful conviction for a young person to give up two years of exciting, youthful activity and pay his own way to preach the gospel.

 It should not be surprising that they succeed, for they teach the truth!
 It is His church.
-By His own declaration, “The only true and living church upon the face of the whole earth.”
-(D&C 1:30.)
+By His own declaration, “The only true and living church upon the face of the whole earth.” ([[D&C 1.30|D&C 1:30]].)

 Notwithstanding our eager proselyting, this is not an easy church to join.
 For the average person it requires nearly a complete change in his way of life.
 This becomes a great challenge to some, even though every change would be a sensible improvement in anyone’s life, whether they joined the Church or not.